tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/LightCurve-objects.rst

     %matplotlib inline
     import lightkurve as lk

-Defining Terms
+Defining terms
 --------------

 -  Target Pixel File (TPF): A file containing the original CCD pixel observations from which light curves are extracted.

--  LightCurve Object: Obtained from a TPF and contains lightcurve information derived using simple aperture photometry.
+-  LightCurve Object: Obtained from a TPF and contains light curve information derived using simple aperture photometry.

 -  Cadence: The rate at which TESS photometric observations are stored.